hegjon/cipo/README.md

 Cipo currently supports the Shelly 4PM realay and probably other Shelly relays supporting the same API.

-For payment only Monero is supported, other crypto currencies might be supported in the future.
+Monero is the only platform for payment at the moment, other crypto currencies might be supported in the future.

 ## Config

 The devices and price per watt hour is declared in the config file config.toml.
 You need to restart the program for it to read in changes.

+As long as Cipo is versioned as 0.X, then the config format can change without an upgrade path.

 ### Example file
 ```